-Ruby Slipper were lucky enough to take five minutes with the steel-trap mind of this dynamic young entrepreneur.
+Ruby Assembly were lucky enough to take five minutes with the steel-trap mind of this dynamic young entrepreneur.
 Here’s Fred!

 1. Describe your approach to business in three words.

 A 30% strategy 80% executed is better than a 90% strategy 10% executed.
 I like to do things immediately instead of meeting and thinking about it.
 You will often hear me say “How about if we just do it now?”
 Procrastination kills business.

 2. How did you ‘know’ you were going to run your own business?
 Was it a gradual development – or rather a planned and structured initial foray?

 I started my first business at Uni and over time realized it was for me.
 I have worked inside some businesses and seen how they work and never aspired to work inside them.
 They taught me what not to make a company feel and act like.

 3. In one sentence, explain what your new business interest does and the gap it fills in the market.

 Finder.com.au is a one stop shop comparison website.
 We have done the consumer’s homework for them by gathering all of the information into one place so they can make a decision about their personal finance, insurance or telco purchases.
 We fill the gap between bank’s marketing and consumer research.
 You would be crazy not to compare rates, and we help people make decisions that can change their lives.
 It’s really hard to make decisions these days with so many options available, so we also write guides that answer from start to finish what people need to know about – like our ‘Beginners Guide to Life Insurance’.